hoz011/cse15l-lab-reports/lab-report-1-week-2.md

     ![Image](ls_remote.PNG)

-    which was accomplished by typing only 6 keystrokes:
+2. Using semicolons to run multiple commands on the same line:

+    ![Image](multiple_commands.PNG)

+3. To run remotely requires only two keystrokes:
-    1. the 'up' key to get the `ssh cs15lwi22__@ieng6.ucsd.edu`
+    1. the 'up' key to get the previous `ssh` command:

-    2. four keys to type `"ls"`
+        `ssh cs15lwi22__@ieng6.ucsd.edu`

-    3. the 'Enter' key
+    2. the 'Enter' key to run

     Without remote access, we would have had to type in our password, adding many more keystrokes.
 Remotely running commands saves much more time.

-2. Using semicolons to run multiple commands on the same line:

-    ![Image](multiple_commands.PNG)